 The primary way to earn victory points is by completing quests.
 To resolve quests, the player must have the necessary resources specified on the quest card.
 Resources typically represent adventurers or gold.

 Picking the quests to complete and the order to resolving them in is the key to becoming the best lord of Waterdeep.

 Most spaces can only hold one agent.
 Hence, to trigger the action you want, you need to make sure other player’s agents do not occupy the location.

 Once assigned, the agents can build structures, hire adventurers (Fighters, Rogues, Clerics, and Wizards), collect and complete quests as well as play intrigue cards.

 Building structures could be both beneficial and detrimental to your strategy.
 All buildings, even the ones you’ve built, in the game are open to all players.
-This means that when you are not using it, your opponent can use it a small rental fee to you.
+This means that when you are not using it, your opponent can use it for a small rental fee to you.

 Although Lords of Waterdeep is using a Dungeons & Dragons theme, it is a classic worker placement game at heart.
 I must admit that the game designers have managed to dress it up quite nicely.
 At the same time, swapping the cubes for proper miniatures would have taken the game to a whole new level in my view.